How it works

 The “host take” is the percentage of the trip price you earn from each Turo trip with your car, after the costs of your protection plan (including the Turo platform fee) and the Turo take of any Extras offered are deducted.

 For instance, if you chose the 75 plan, then you would pocket 75% of each trip price.
-The remaining 25% would help the platform run smoothly, and covers the costs Turo incurs for taking on a portion of the financial responsibility for any potential damage to your vehicle, arranging for protection plus other expenses, including the operational costs to run the platform, as well as marketing and advertising costs to drive demand (see “Turo take” below.)
+The remaining 25% would help the platform run smoothly, and covers the costs Turo incurs for taking on the financial responsibility for any potential damage to your vehicle, arranging for protection plus other expenses, including the operational costs to run the platform, as well as marketing and advertising costs to drive demand (see “Turo take” below.)

-Third-party liability insurance protects hosts from legal exposure for claims of bodily injury or property damage to a third party (meaning something or someone else) that may occur during a guest’s trip with your car.
+Third-party auto liability insurance protects hosts from legal exposure for claims of bodily injury or property damage to a third party (meaning something or someone else) that may occur during a guest’s trip with your car.

-For instance, if a guest hits a parked car when driving your car, you would be covered up to £20,000,000 by the liability insurance policy provided by Aioi Nissay Dowa Insurance UK Ltd. via Turo broker Aon UK Ltd. for any claims made by the owner of the parked car.
+For instance, if a guest hits a parked car when driving your car, you would be covered up to £20,000,000 for property damage by the liability insurance policy provided by Aioi Nissay Dowa Insurance UK Ltd. via Turo broker Aon UK Ltd. for any claims made by the owner of the parked car.